abrilreynes/ReynesCardona_2026_OWF_Foodweb/README.md

   <img src="Icon.png" alt="OWF Icon" width="180" style="vertical-align:middle; margin-right:12px;"/>

-This repository contains the code and data used in the analyses presented in the manuscript **" Offshore wind farm development alters food web structure and carbon flows: insights from a 14-year data-driven study, Ecological Indicators, 2026"**.
+This repository contains the code and data used in the manuscript **"Offshore wind farm development alters food web structure and carbon flows: insights from a 14-year data-driven study, Ecological Indicators, 2026"**.
 It includes RMarkdown scripts, input files, and functions used to reproduce all results presented in the paper.

 The associated article can be found [here](https://doi.org/xxxxx).